-Every small business owner wants to save money — and small business tax deductions are one way to do just that.
+Every small business owner wants to save money — and small business tax deductions are one way to do exactly that.

 1. Vehicle Expenses.